shanecelis/seawisphunter/_posts/2015-11-30-simulating-buoyancy-part1.md

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">Each equation halves the sales of your book.
 But each kitty picture doubles sales.
 So, just put a kitty in every equation and you&#39;re good.</p>&mdash; ¬(socks)∨¬(sandals) (@ZachWeiner) <a href="https://twitter.com/ZachWeiner/status/671136546846867457">November 30, 2015</a></blockquote>

-Congratulations for making it through this whole post I know it was math heavy!
+Congratulations!
+You made it through this whole post.
+I know it was math heavy.
 You deserve a cute kitty!

 <img class="center-block" src="/img/cute-cat.jpg">

+<a name="code"></a>
 # Appendix: Code

 I solved this problem in Mathematica.
 Having math and visualization tools close at hand made the problem easier to work with.